-Normally you should have already had at least a plain X-ray of the joint and often an ultrasound, CT scan or MRI to assess any pain or other symptom you may be experiencing.
-If so you should bring these scans with you to your arthrogram appointment.
+If you have already had a plain X-ray, ultrasound, CT or MRI of the joint to assess any pain or other symptom you may be experiencing, you will need to bring these scans to your arthrogram appointment.

 It may be best to wear comfortable clothing with easy access to the joint being examined.

-Generally you will be asked to lie down and the skin over the joint being examined will be cleaned with an antiseptic solution.
-Following this a local anaesthetic may be injected into the skin to numb the area where the contrast medium will be injected.
+You will be asked to lie down and the skin over the joint being examined will be cleaned with an antiseptic solution.
+A local anaesthetic may be injected into the skin to numb the area where the contrast medium will be injected.
 You may feel a slight stinging sensation.

-Then using X-ray, ultrasound, MRI or CT for guidance, a needle will be placed into the joint and after ensuring the needle is in the right place the contrast medium will be injected into the joint.
+Using X-ray, ultrasound or CT for guidance, a needle will be placed into the joint, and after ensuring the needle is in the right place, the contrast medium will be injected.

-The injection may be accompanied by a feeling of fullness in the joint but should not be painful.
+The injection may give you a feeling of fullness in the joint but should not be painful.

-The contrast medium used depends on the exact nature of the arthrogram and the specialist doctor carrying out the arthrogram.
+The type of contrast medium used depends on the exact nature of the arthrogram and the specialist doctor carrying out the arthrogram.
 If the arthrogram test uses X-rays (fluoroscopy or CT), this is generally iodinated contrast medium.
 Occasionally, a CT arthrogram will involve an injection of air either on its own or with a small amount of X-ray contrast medium.

-If you are having an MRI arthrogram, this will be followed by a very dilute mixture of MRI contrast (gadolinium chelates) together with sterile saline (mildly salty water).
+If you are having an MRI arthrogram, the injection will be a very diluted mixture of MRI contrast medium (gadolinium chelates) together with sterile saline (mildly salty water).

-Following the injections you will be taken to either the MRI suite (for an MRI arthrogram), or the CT suite (for a CT arthrogram), where the scan of the joint will be performed.
+After having the injection you will be taken to either an MRI suite (for an MRI arthrogram) or a CT suite (for a CT arthrogram), where detailed imaging of the joint will be carried out.

-Many people referred for an arthrogram have symptoms of a sore joint as the reason for the examination.
-Most patients feel some mild to moderate increase in soreness in the joint for 24–48 hours following the injection.
-The joint will then return to feeling the way it was before the examination.
+Many people referred for an arthrogram have symptoms of a sore joint.
+There can be some mild-to-moderate increase in soreness in the joint for 24–48 hours after the injection.
+The joint will then return to feeling the way it was before the test.

-The arthrogram itself usually takes about 15 minutes.
-You may then have to wait a short time before having the scan performed.
-A subsequent MRI scan may take 30–45 minutes and a CT scan may take 15 minutes, depending on the joint and the number of scans that have to be done.
+The injection of contrast medium usually takes about 15 minutes.
+You may then have to wait a short time before having the additional imaging of your joint.
+An MRI scan may take 30–45 minutes and a CT scan may take 15 minutes, depending on the joint and the number of scans that have to be done.
 You should allow approximately 2 hours from arrival at the radiology department.

 The most serious complication is an infection of the joint.
-This is usually caused by organisms from the patient’s skin being transferred into the joint during the injection of contrast medium, and for this reason the procedure should not be carried out if there is broken or infected skin overlying the joint.
+This is usually caused by organisms from the patient’s skin being transferred into the joint during the injection of contrast medium, and for this reason the procedure should not be carried out if there is broken or infected skin over the joint.

-The risk of infection is not precisely known but the best available information suggests that it is in the order of 1 in 40,000 people having the test.
+The risk of infection is not precisely known, but the best available information suggests that it is in the order of 1 in 40,000 people having the test.
 If you develop increasing pain in your joint and feel unwell, particularly with a fever, you should see your doctor urgently or contact the radiology facility where you had the procedure done.

-Occasionally people may be allergic to the contrast medium that is injected, and this most commonly results in a rash but may be more serious.
-The risk of minor reaction (e.g. hives) has been reported in 1 in 2,000 having the test.
+Occasionally, people may be allergic to the contrast medium that is injected, and this most commonly results in a rash, but may be more serious.
+The risk of a minor reaction (e.g. hives) has been reported in 1 in 2000 having the test.
 More serious reactions appear to be very rare.

 Complications of gadolinium contrast medium used in an MRI have not been reported in the very small amounts used in arthrography.

-The injection of contrast medium into the joint makes the subsequent scan more sensitive in detecting damage to the internal structure of the joint.
+The injection of contrast medium into the joint improves the quality of the MRI or CT to more accurately show damage to the internal structure of the joint.

-There are many other individual situations where your referring doctor may feel that the additional information obtained by an arthrogram may help to determine the best course of treatment.
+There are many other individual situations where your referring doctor may feel that the additional information obtained by an arthrogram could help to determine the best course of treatment.

-A radiologist (specialist doctor) will perform the arthrogram, injecting the contrast medium into the joint.
-The radiologist is also responsible for ensuring that the appropriate scans are performed following the injection and for analysing the scans and preparing a formal report of the findings, which is sent to the doctor who referred you for the test.
+A radiologist (specialist doctor) will inject the contrast medium into the joint.
+The radiologist is also responsible for ensuring that the appropriate scans are carried out after the injection, for assessing the images and preparing a formal report of the findings, which is then sent to the doctor who referred you for the test.

-Either a nurse or a radiographer may assist the radiologist in the arthrogram.
-The radiographer is responsible for taking the pictures in the arthrogram and the subsequent scan under the radiologist’s direction.
+Either a nurse or a radiographer (medical imaging technologist) may assist the radiologist in the arthrogram.
+The radiographer is responsible for taking the images in the arthrogram and the subsequent CT or MRI under the radiologist’s direction.

-An arthrogram is performed in the diagnostic imaging department of most public and private hospitals and at private radiology practices.
+An arthrogram is carried out in the diagnostic imaging department of most public and private hospitals, and at private radiology facilities.